Fraud Blocker

 The liability insurance coverage for a rental car should be at least one million euros.
 The sum is also necessary in Turkey.

 However, not all insurance is necessary for a rental car in Turkey.
-I’m coming to this now:
+I’m coming to this below:

 8. Additional insurance is often unnecessary:

-The classic is insurance against glass breakage and tire damage.
-Sellers are particularly happy to offer this for trips on the south coast.
-With the argument that the roads are not that good and there are often falling rocks.
+The classic is insurance against glass breakage and tyre damage.
+Sellers are pleased to offer this for trips on the south coast.
+With the argument that the roads are not that good, and there are often falling rocks.
 Nonsense!

-The streets in Turkey are in very good condition.
+The streets in Turkey are in excellent condition.
 Such insurance often costs €50 to €100 per week.
 I’ll take the risk.

-The second classic is the “break-down service”.
+The second classic is the “breakdown service”.
 It is often not included in standard insurance.
-This means that if your car breaks down, you will have to take care of the towing yourself.
+This means that if your car breaks down, you will have to arrange the towing yourself.

 Insurance, on the other hand, can cost up to €100.
-The salespeople’s argument is: “If you stay lying down, no one will help you.”
-Exactly the opposite is the case!
+The salespeople’s argument is: “If you get into trouble, no one will help you.”
+Precisely the opposite is the case!
 The Turks are really very helpful.

 9. Additional fees, additional fees, additional fees, …

-Aside from one-way fees, car rental companies have come up with many legitimate and unjustified ideas to charge more money.
+Aside from one-way fees, car rental companies have come up with many legitimate and unjustified ways to charge more.
 This is not just the case in Turkey.

 Some fees are legitimate, some are intended to make more money.
 Young drivers are causing more accidents.